foliant-docs/docs/src/tutorials/db/pgsql.md

-# Documenting Oracle Database
+# Documenting PostgreSQL Database

 > Please note that in this article we cover only the basic usage of the tools.
 For detailed information on features and customizing output refer to each component's doc page.

 ## Installing prerequisites

 First you will need to install some prerequisites.
 If you are running Foliant natively, follow the guide below.
-If you are working with our [Full Docker image](../full_docker.md), you don't need to do anything just now, you can skip to the next stage.
+If you are working with our [Full Docker image](../full_docker.md), you don't need to do anything, you can skip to the next stage.

 First, you will need Foliant, of course.
 If you don't have it yet, please, refer to the [installation guide](https://foliant-docs.github.io/docs/installation/).